 According to the National Institute of Drug Abuse like tobacco, many people don’t realize that marijuana smoke is also an irritant to your throat and lungs.
 It also has similar volatile chemicals and tar that could cause respiratory problems.

 However, with the legalization of weed and the increase in its usage for medical reasons, I think the biggest problem when it comes to air pollution will be its strong pungent smell.
 I have seen enough forum posts of people complaining about the smell in one way or another if you are smoker or not.

-You could be leaving with neighbors who smoke weed and the smell seeps into your house or you could be sharing a house with your landlord or in your father's basement and you don’t want the smell going to the rest of the house.
+You could be living with neighbors who smoke weed and the smell seeps into your house or you could be sharing a house with your landlord or in your father's basement and you don’t want the smell going to the rest of the house.
 Whatever your scenario, the right kind of air purifier will help you.

 Like cigarette smoke, the best type of air purifiers that will help you get rid of cannabis odor are either PCO air purifiers or true HEPA air purifiers with an activated carbon filter.
-Just apply the same principles as for cigarette smoking and you can leave in your home and barely notice that anyone around you smokes.
+Just apply the same principles as for cigarette smoking and you can live in your home and barely notice that anyone around you smokes.

 On top of getting rid the smell, these air purifiers will also minimize the harmful effects of cannabis smoke.
 Keep in mind though, that if you are after an air purifier for health reasons, the best solution here is always to stop the smoking all together.
 Air purifiers then come into your rescue in situations where you cannot stop the smoke.

 Vaping smoke differs a lot from other types of smoke.
 In fact, you would rather call it a cloud of vapor than smoke.
 Because it differs from the usual smoke, the type of air purifier you can use to deal with its odor and harmful effects also differ.